 As fast as he dared, as fast as was safe, the Emissary drove his craft down through Earth’s atmosphere.
 Such extreme velocities exhilarated him under normal conditions.
 But these conditions were clearly not normal.
 Too much lay at stake.

 After plunging through thick, soggy clouds, he took his bearings.
 The lake spread out, a dark plane below him.
-Keeping a prudent twenty meters over the surface of the riotous waves, he raced his craft forward, alert to his instruments.
+Keeping a prudent sixty meters over the surface of the riotous waves, he raced his craft forward, alert to his instruments.
 The storm’s violence jolted through his many layers of trained calm.
 This was not how he remembered Lake Superior.
-Such massive black waves.
+These massive black waves.
 He’d never seen anything like this before.

 Of course, that was why he was here.
 He glanced at his display.
 How much time?